Best Freeze-Dried Food for Backpacking [2023 Edition]

 Best for Carnivores

-Peak Refuel’s selection of protein-rich freeze-dried meals are the ideal pick for campers and backpackers who like a little more meat in their main course.
+Peak Refuel’s protein-rich freeze-dried meals are the ideal choice for campers and backpackers who prefer a meatier main course.

 The top-rated meals in Peak Refuel’s catalog include a chicken alfredo pasta, three-bean chili mac, chicken pesto pasta, and hearty beef stroganoff.
 Most of these meals weigh five ounces or less, serve two, can be cooked in around 10 minutes, and pack between 40 and 60 grams of protein.